derailed/popeye/README.md

 popeye version
 # Popeye a cluster using your current kubeconfig environment.
 popeye
-# Popeye uses a spinach config file of course! aka spinchyaml!
+# Popeye uses a spinach config file of course! aka spinachyaml!
 popeye -f spinach.yml
 # Popeye a cluster using a kubeconfig context.
 popeye --context olive